(Revised Spring 2015)

-Section XII - No member of the Executive Board may serve as the Chairperson of a Standing Committee.
+Section VII - No member of the Executive Board may serve as the Chairperson of a Standing Committee.

-Section XIV - On or prior to March 1 of each year, the Chairperson of each committee may submit to the Executive Director a proposed budget for the subsequent fiscal year.
+Section IX - On or prior to March 1 of each year, the Chairperson of each committee may submit to the Executive Director a proposed budget for the subsequent fiscal year.

 Article VII - Archives

 Section I - The Official Archives of the LCIRSA shall be maintained under the direction of the Executive Director.

 Section II - Each Tournament Host shall provide the Executive Director with all rosters and results from each State Tournament.

 Section III - The Archives shall contain a record of all participants, listed by name and Social Security Number, in order to verify the "Five Year" participation rule.

 Section IV - Appropriate Directors shall be notified of all individuals reaching their fourth year of participation.